TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 # Venom Linux Installation Guide
 A comprehensive installation guide for Venom Linux

+### Minimum System Requirements
+- x86_64 CPU
+- 4 GB RAM (System Memory)
+- 100 GB of Disk Space
+- CD/DVD drive or a USB port for the installer media

 ### Getting Started
 Venom Linux provides a few live installer images that contain a installer.
 These live images come with a full desktop enviornement and basic applications configured for that environment.